pe2mbs/gencrud/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-This project was based on many internet sources.
-Many thanks to all those authors that showed how to solve part of the problem.

 # Structure
 ```